 How to Read Two-Sentence Horror Stories

 Who knew two-sentence horror stories were a thing?
-I didn’t until early 2021 when I was looking at random stuff online and came across an article about them.
+I didn’t until late 2021 when I was looking at random stuff online and came across an article about them.
 Intrigued, I decided to write some of my own.
 I’ve since self-published six Terror in Brief e-books, each containing 200 horror stories just two sentences long.

 In this blog post, I’m going to talk about reading scary tales that have just two sentences.
 I don’t mean the literal act of reading; instead, I’ll show you how to approach very short horror stories in a new way and gain more from them.